isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-08-16-post-Total Defence Resources.md

 Interested to carry out your own Total Defence Organisation TTX?
 You may use the Exercise SG Ready Scenario Video as well as the facilitation materials [here](https://go.gov.sg/tdttx-for-businesses).

-**Note**: There is also a second version of the facilitation materials.
-This version includes a role-playing element where participants may adopt different personas to think about how the different roles within our society can play a part to be ready and prepared for crises and disruptions.

 *******
 #### **Total Defence Sandbox**
 ![Total Defence Sandbox](/images/total%20defence%20sandbox.jpg)